Rock Werchter: History

-The festival started off as a one-day event, then named "Torhout-Werchter" festival, becoming a two-day festival in 1996, a 3-day festival in 2000, and a 4-day festival named "Rock Werchter" since 2003.
+The festival started off as a single-day, two-city event, then named "Torhout-Werchter" festival; becoming a two-day, two-city festival in 1996; a 3-day, single-city festival named "Rock Werchter" in 1999; and a 4-day festival since 2003.

 Before 1995, when the festival was still a double-festival, it had one stage with 8 or 9 bands performing twice, once in Torhout and once in Werchter.
 Since 1995 the Main stage was accompanied by a second stage.
 This stage was an open-air stage until 1999 when it was made a tent named 'Pyramid Marquee', with a capacity of 6,000 people.
 The performers in Pyramid Marquee are usually lesser-known or aimed at a specific audience.
 Sometimes groups that do well in Pyramid Marquee are expected to have a hard time taking the step to the Main stage, especially when they are seen as an act needing intimate, smaller venues.
 Sigur Rós is the most famous example of this, when they were programmed on Main Stage in 2008 after their 2006 performance in Pyramid Marquee, but they managed the transition and were hailed as one of the best performances of the festival.